staticdeploy/app-server/examples/create-react-app/README.md

 When the image is run with `docker run ...`, `app-server`:

-1.  starts serving the app
+1.  starts serving the app using StaticDeploy's serving algorithm, that includes features such as:
-2.  generates from environment variables a javascript script defining the global variable `window.APP_CONFIG`,
+    1. using a fallback asset for requests to non-existing assets
+    2. allowing the user to use non-canonical paths to request assets (e.g.
+       `/foo/index.js` instead of `/index.js`)
-3.  injects the script as content of the `#app-config` script in the app's `index.html`
+    3. injecting the app configuration in the served html files
+    4. specifying custom headers for assets

 When the app is loaded: